yodkwtf/nodejs-projects/01) Markdown Blog/readme.md

 ## Markdown Blog

-A blogging app that takes markdown text as input and converts them into HTML blog pages.
-The blogs are saved in the databases so they are always accessible.
+A blogging app that takes markdown text as input and converts them into HTML blog posts.
+The blogs are saved in the database so they are always accessible.
 They can also be edit and deleted.
+The app is styled using bootstrap v5.

 ## Live Preview